 Hi, I’m Heather.
-I’m an alcoholic.
+I’m an alcoholic, sober 31 years.
 And a Catholic convert.

-And this blog is the place where I open my veins every few days and share my very eventful life.
+It's also a blog where every so often I open my veins and share my very eventful life.

 One day you might read a post on Joseph Cornell's boxes, the next a research project on where to buy cheap toilet paper,